naimur978/VideoFusion-Executable/README.md

 Basically, I made this because I got tired of the hassle and wanted a quick, reliable way to combine videos without losing quality or going crazy.

 ## ✨ What it does
 VideoFusion combines all video files in a folder into one single MP4 file.
-No technical skills needed - just double-click and done!
+Just double-click and done!

 ## 🎥 Demo